-The autopilot Penguin Embention will send the Latitude, Longitude and AGL to the autopilot with address Veronte 1085.
-The sending rate is set to 10 Hz.
+The autopilot Penguin Embention will send the Latitude, Longitude and AGL to the autopilot with address Veronte v4.0 1085.
+The sending rate of these data links can be modified by the user.
+In this example, the sending rate is 10 Hz.
 The unit that receives the telemetry has to configure its sniffer in order to store the data.